dougdesigner/overview/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tremor License](https://blocks.tremor.so/license).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---